SUSE/beamertheme-suse/README.md

 # Usage

-You can install the theme system-wide in your Texlive distribution by installing [this package](http://software.opensuse.org/download/package?project=home:dmacvicar&package=texlive-beamertheme-suse).
+You can install the theme system-wide in your Texlive distribution by installing <del>[this package](http://software.opensuse.org/download/package?project=home:dmacvicar&package=texlive-beamertheme-suse)</del> (package is obsolete, see the variant below).

-As an alternative, put your slide next to [beamerthemesuse.sty](beamerthemesuse.sty) and the included assets.
+As an alternative, put your slide next to [beamerthemesuse.sty](beamerthemesuse.sty) and the included assets (`*.eps` files).

 If you install from the package, the Poppins and Roboto Mono fonts will be installed.
 Otherwise you will need to install them yourself: